SvenMichaelKlose/tunix/src/ultifs/README.md

 addressed with a secondary address other than 0 the data will load into memory starting at the location specified by the header.
-This routine returns the address after the last byte loaded.
+This routine returns the address after the last byte loaded in YX.

-Before this routine can be called, the SETLFS and SETNAM routines must be called.
+This routine requires SETLFS and SETNAM to be used before.

 ## SAVE - save RAM to a device

 This routine saves a section of memory.
 Memory is saved from an indirect address on page 0 (specified by the accumulater) to the address stored in YX to a logical file.
-The SETLFS and SETNAM routines must be used before calling this routine.
+The SETLFS and SETNAM must be used before calling this routine.
 However, a file name is not required to SAVE to device 1, the cassette.
 Any attempt to save to other devices without using a file name results in an error.